tonyedwardspz/tonyedwardspz/blog/_posts/2023/august/2023-08-19-lots-of-butterflies-around-today.md

 ![Butterfly of Cornwall sightings distribution](/assets/images/2023/butterflies-of-cornwall-sightings.jpg "Butterflies of cornwall sightings distribution chart"){:loading="lazy"}

 It was also nice to start to see [signs of life](https://tonyedwardspz.co.uk/blog/the-kale-is-still-standing/) on the giant Kale in the platinum patio.
 This was an area created during the 2022 heatwave to give us a shady spot.
-We propped the up to better let the air, light and parent butterflies get in. . . whilst keeping the slugs away.
+We propped up the giant veg to better let the air, light and parent butterflies get in. . . whilst keeping the slugs at bay.

 ![Giant Kale](/assets/images/2023/giant-kale.jpg "Giant Kale towers above"){:loading="lazy"}